Skip Navigation

 3. Go Short

-In general, we recommend you keep your homepage videos at about 30 to 60 seconds.
+We recommend you keep your homepage videos at about 30 to 60 seconds.
 How long you go will really depend on what page the video lives on and what the video’s purpose is there.

 Explainers are usually only 60 to 90 seconds, whereas a demo might run from two to five minutes.
 Determine your video length according to your page’s goals.